Determination of the strong-coupling constant from the $Z$-boson transverse-momentum distribution: Results

-The determination of $\asmz$ with the NNLO\footnote{A fully consistent calculation would require PDFs at N$^3$LO which are currently not available.
-Uncertainties from missing higher order PDFs have been studied in Refs.\,\cite{Forte:2013mda,Moch:2017uml,Moch:2018wjh}.} NNPDF4.0 PDF set~\cite{Ball:2021leu} yields $\asmz = 0.1187$, with a statistical uncertainty of $\pm 0.0007$, a systematic experimental uncertainty of $\pm 0.0001$, and a PDF uncertainty of $\pm 0.0004$.
-The value of $g$ determined in the fit is $g = 0.66 \pm 0.05$~GeV$^2$\footnote{When performing a fit with fixed value of $g$, the uncertainties on \asmz{} are reduced by $30\%$, yielding an estimate for the uncertainty contribution from non-perturbative QCD effects of $\pm 0.0006$.}, and the value of the $\chi^2$ function at minimum is 41 per 53 degrees of freedom.
+The determination of $\asmz$ with the Hessian conversion~\cite{Carrazza:2015aoa} of the NNLO PDF set NNPDF4.0~\cite{NNPDF:2021njg} yields $\asmz = 0.1192$, with a statistical uncertainty of $\pm 0.0007$, a systematic experimental uncertainty of $\pm 0.0001$, and a PDF uncertainty of $\pm 0.0004$.
+The value of $g$ determined in the fit is $g = 0.66 \pm 0.05$~GeV$^2$, with a correlation to \asmz{} of $-0.8$.
+When performing a fit with fixed value of $g$, the uncertainties on \asmz{} are reduced by $30\%$, yielding an estimate for the uncertainty contribution from non-perturbative QCD effects of $\pm 0.0006$.
+The value of the $\chi^2$ function at minimum is 41 per 53 degrees of freedom.
 The pre- and post-fit predictions are compared to the measured $Z$-boson transverse-momentum distribution in Fig.~\ref{fig:postfit}.